 After your team is approved for the race you need to register.
 Registration is when you must pay your entry fee.
 Only after you register will you get a bio on the website.

 The Slacker Tax.

 In the past some of you jokers got accepted in January and then didn’t register til April.
-Fine, but if you’re going to leave us hanging until the last minute we’ve now got a Slacker Tax- up to $200. (see below for details)
+Fine, but if you’re going to leave us hanging until the last minute we’ve now got a Slacker Tax. (see below for details)

-- Registering by January 15: $950 to race plus $75 for each additional person plus $100 for the tracker rental
+- Registering by January 15: $50 per foot (LOA) plus $75 for each additional person plus $100 for the tracker rental

-- Registering between January 16 and April 15: $1050 to race plus it’s still $75 for each additional person and $100 for the tracker rental
+- Registering between January 16 and April 15: $52 per foot (LOA) plus it’s still $75 for each additional person and $100 for the tracker rental

-- Registering after April 15: $1150 to race and yes, you still need to pay $75 for each additional person and you definitely need a tracker, so $100 more for the tracker rental
+- Registering after April 15: $54 per foot (LOA) and yes, you still need to pay $75 for each additional person and you definitely need a tracker, so $100 more for the tracker rental

 $200 tracker deposit (refundable, unless you take it swimming).
 We’ll collect that the day before the race.

 At least one PLB or EPIRB for your vessel and it must be actually registered.
+No, Garmin InReach or any other device that is not specifically an EPIRB or PLB won’t cut it.
 We know, they start at like 300 bucks here in the USofA, but they take the “search” out of Search and Rescue, and the Canadian Coast Guard wants them.
 So do we.
-We also have some sweet racer deals at Fisheries once you register, so don’t go buy it today (unless today is June 7th, then you should definitely buy one.)
+We also have some sweet racer deals at Fisheries once you register, so don’t go buy it today (unless today is June 4th, then you should definitely buy one.)

 Refund rules are here.